jesstierney/pliocene-da/input_data/model_output/raw/Contents.md

 # Raw Climate Model Output Folder

-This folder contains resources and tools used to preprocess the raw climate model output.
+This folder contains summaries and Matlab functions used to preprocess the raw climate model output.
 The folder contains:

 * A `code` folder,
 * A subfolder for each climate model used in the assimilation,